prasannax1/starships/README.md

 The B-class is an enhancement of the A class which forms the main command section of the Atlas ship normally but separates into a heavy cruiser if needed.

-The B-class is roughly the size of an Excelsior and is used in pretty much the same capability - as a command cruiser or as a space control vessel.
+The B-class is between an Excelsior and a Sovereign and is used in pretty much the same capability - as a command cruiser or as a space control vessel.

 ![Ship scale](images/scale/scale-command.png)